iWriteGigs

 C circle of adventitia that anchors the GI tract to neighboring structures.

-D thickening of the longitudinal layer of the muscularis that propels materials through the GI tract.
+D thickening of the circular layer of the muscularis that controls movement of materials through the GI tract.

 Question #29